fpl/potpourri/README.md

  - `smap/` some shell simple scripts to get daily SMAP L3/4 for a few years and until today.
  - `download_lai.py` - a simple script to download daily 10m LAI maps for any day and until today.
  - `create_ndvi.sh` - a simple script to create NDVI from Landsat by using PKTools.
+ - `GDALCalcNDVI.py` - a simple Python script for creating NDVI from Landsat.
  - `ease_coords2csv` - convert binary EASE2 grid coords to their ASCII form.
  - `rgb2idx.py` - sort of rgb2pct.py without dithering for a limited range of colors.
  - `get_saocom_acqdate.sh` - a simple script to get acquisition dates from a batch of SAOCOM files.